Here’s How to Make a Galley Kitchen Bigger

-Shifting the location of a nearby closet allowed Melissa and Blake to continue the kitchen area into the living room, extending cabinets and counter space.
-They also removed a smaller closet that once sat outside the kitchen and built a bar counter with seating in its place, uniting the galley kitchen with the combined living and dining room.
+Shifting the location of a nearby closet allowed Melissa and Blake to enlarge the galley kitchen into the living room.
+This created space for more cabinets, a wine rack, and counter space.
+Their Sweeten contractor removed a second closet also outside the kitchen and built a bar counter with seating in its place.
+By “turning the corners” off the galley, the couple gained a lot more kitchen space.

 Separating the dining area from the kitchen